University of Georgia

 Discriminatory harassment is unwelcome verbal or physical conduct based on any of the prohibited bias factors when such conduct is sufficiently severe, persistent or pervasive to:

-- Have the purpose or effect of unreasonably interfering with work/educational performance; OR
+- Unreasonably interfere with work/educational performance; OR

 - Unreasonably interfere with or limit one’s ability to participate in or benefit from an institutional program or activity.